CornellCAC/CVW_PyDataSci2/README.md

 Although tensorflow=2.0.0 was included in the environment, it is not in fact used in any of the code, so it can be excluded from the environment if desired.

+### Slides (notebook) for Webinar on "Python Tools for Data Science"

+This repository also contains a Jupyter notebook used for presentation of an XSEDE Webinar on "Python Tools for Data Science" (7/28/2021).
+Specifically, this includes:

+* PyDSWebinar.ipynb:  Jupyter notebook containing webinar presentation slides
+* PyDSWebinar.html:  statically rendered version of the webinar notebook
+* images/*.png: image files that are included in the notebook